hyndland-primary-parent-council/hyndland-primary-parent-council.github.io/content/_news/parent-council-meeting-may-2016.md

 All parents are welcome to attend and find out more about what the Parent Council does.

 Contact your Parent Council rep if you have any queries or questions that you’d like to discuss.
-The Parent Council email address is: [enquiries@hyndlandprimaryparentcouncil.org](mailto:enquiries@hyndlandprimaryparentcouncil.org).
+The Parent Council email address is: [hello@hyndlandprimary.parent-council.scot](mailto:hello@hyndlandprimary.parent-council.scot).
 Details of reps are on our [Contact Us](contact-us/) page.